audioxide/data/data/posts/20200120-funnyfarm-iii.md

 ‘Ahoy there,’ Sunshine sang with what Hazard and Bas thought to be rather reckless cheeriness.

-Stone stopped in mid smash and turned his head with ice freezing slowness.
+Stone stopped in mid smash and turned his head with blood freezing slowness.

 ‘What do you want?’ he said.